 These illnesses are the very definition of pain.
 They are misunderstood and its a tragedy.
 So please read my blog.
 Share it, educate others.
 Not for me, I don’t matter.
 But your daughter or son does.
 Your friends.
 Your family.
 The generations to come.
 In a world filled with trauma, this illness (note I don’t say disorder) are sadly becoming more and more common.

 We are literally living on the borderline right now and by we, I mean you too.
 Because we can be the change.
-We just have to keep shouting out truths and demand that the government makes an effort to change and give mental health and specifically personality disorders the funding they so desperately need.
+We just have to keep shouting out truths and demand that the government makes an effort to change and give mental health and specific personality disorders the funding they so desperately need.
 And also the name change which would go some way to getting rid of the stigma!